acorg/slurm-pipeline/README.md

 <a id="sbatch.py"></a>
 ## sbatch.py

-`sbatch.py` allows you to quickly run simple ad hoc SLURM pipelines from the command line with no need to for any configuration files.
-You give it a command to run and tell it how many lines of standard input to pass to each invocation.
+`sbatch.py` allows you to quickly run simple _ad hoc_ SLURM pipelines from the command line with no need to for any configuration files.
+You give it a command to run and, optionally, tell it how many lines of standard input to pass to each invocation.
 This is similar to what you can achieve by running `GNU parallel` with the `--pipe` and `-N` arguments, except all the invocations take place on compute nodes, as scheduled by SLURM.

+`sbatch.py` prints a JSON summary of SLURM job ids to standard output (unless `--noJobIds` is used).
+See below for output format details.

-Output from each invocation of the command will appear in a file ending in `.out` in the directory specified by `--outDir`.
-These files are numbered with leading zeroes so you can e.g., `cat out/*.out` and the order of the collected output will correspond to the order of lines on standard output (see also the `remove-repeated-headers.py` helper script mentioned below).
+Output from each invocation of the command will appear in a file ending in `.out` in the directory specified by `--dir`.
+These files are numbered with leading zeroes so you can e.g., `cat out/*.out` and the order of the collected output will correspond to the order of lines on standard output.
+Use `--digits` to adjust the number of digits if the default (currently 5) is not enough.  (see also the `remove-repeated-headers.py` helper script mentioned below).

-Error output from running the command will be placed in `.out` files in the `--outDir` directory.
-These will be numbered with leading zeroes so they sort properly (this allows you to `cat` the output files, making the output ordering match the input).
-Use `--digits` to adjust the number of digits if the default (currently 5) is not enough.
+Error output from running the command will be placed in `.err` files in the `--dir` directory.
+These will normally be removed if the command exits with status zero and the `.err` file is empty.
+Use `--keepErrorFiles` to unconditionally keep them.

+An input file (or files) ending in `.in` will also be placed in the `--dir` directory.
+These will also be removed once the command completes without error.
+Use `--keepInputs` to unconditionally keep them.

+Any output from SLURM that is not a result of running your command will appear in `.slurm` files, and these are also normally removed.
+Use `--keepSlurmFiles` to unconditionally keep them.

-If not given, an output directory will be created and its path printed.
+If `--dir` is not given, a directory will be created (via `tempfile.mkdtemp`) and its path printed.

 By default, The jobs are submitted to SLURM using a [Job Array](https://slurm.schedmd.com/job_array.html) for efficient